RYA Day Skipper Practical Course

 Day Skipper Course

-The Day Skipper course is an introduction to navigation, boat handling and skippering skills, leading to the ability to skipper a small yacht on short daylight passages in fair weather.
+The RYA day skipper course provides an introduction to navigation, boat handling and skippering skills, leading to the ability to skipper a small yacht on short daylight passages in fair weather.

 International Certificate of Competency (ICC ) Application